yuechen-li-dev/Margaret/primer/vulkan-primer.md

   - Multi-threaded command recording patterns are restricted unless the repository already standardizes them.
   - Async upload and lifetime tricks are restricted unless the architecture already provides them.
   - Unsafe interop edges and platform glue are restricted to narrow documented boundaries.
+  - Feature-local destruction rules are restricted.
+  - Hidden global backend registries are restricted.
+  - Wrappers that erase important Vulkan state or synchronization facts are restricted.

 default_patterns:
   backend_boundary: